arcanemachine/traefik-generic/README.md

 - Easy setup with the automated setup wizard (located at `./setup`).
 - Works with Docker and Podman.
-  - Works with Docker by default, but can be configured to work with Podman.
+  - Works with Docker by default, but can be configured to work with Podman instead.
 - Supports Let's Encrypt certificates (when using the `prod` configuration)
   - Traefik automatically manages certificate renewal when using Let's Encrypt. :)